FRosner/outpourings/docker/blog_post.md

 In order not to store Ubuntu three times, layers are immutable and shared.
 Docker uses *copy-on-write* to only make a copy of a file if there are changes.

-When starting a container based on an image, the Docker daemon will provide you with all the layers contained in that image and put it in an isolated filesystem namespace for this container.
+When starting a container-based on an image, the Docker daemon will provide you with all the layers contained in that image and put it in an isolated filesystem namespace for this container.
 The combination of stackable layers, copy-on-write, and filesystem namespaces enable you to run a container completely independent of the things "installed" on the Docker host without wasting a lot of space.
 This is one of the reasons why containers are more lightweight compared to virtual machines.

 ## Virtual Network Bridge